 Tracking

 Dregs builds user profiles from two sources: frontend events captured by the dregs.js tracking script in the browser, and backend events sent from your server via the REST API.
-Together, they give Dregs a complete picture of what each user does in the browser and what happens on your server.
+Together, they show Dregs what each user does in the browser and what happens on your server.

 Frontend Tracking

 The primary integration point is dregs.js, a lightweight JavaScript library that collects device intelligence and behavioral data from your website.
 It fingerprints browsers without cookies, tracks user actions, and feeds everything into the scoring engine.
-No personally identifiable information is collected automatically — you control exactly what data gets sent.
+Dregs collects no personally identifiable information automatically — you control exactly what data gets sent.

 Installation

 Add the following snippet to every page where you want to track users.
-The queue pattern ensures calls made before the script finishes loading are buffered and replayed automatically.
+The queue pattern buffers calls made before the script finishes loading and replays them automatically.

 <script>